Mental Health Charter for Sport and Recreation

 Every year, 1 in 4 people will experience a mental health problem.
 The Mental Health Charter for Sport and Recreation sets out how sport can use its collective power to tackle mental ill health and the stigma that surrounds it.

 The Charter has been developed by the Sport and Recreation Alliance alongside the Professional Players Federation and with support from the mental health charity, MIND.
-To date over 150 organisations within the sports sector, including player associations and National Governing Bodies of Sport, have signed up to the Charter and pledged their support to promote good mental health and mental health practices.
+To date over 280 organisations within the sports sector, including player associations and National Governing Bodies of Sport, have signed up to the Charter and pledged their support to promote good mental health and mental health practices.

 Kent Sport has signed up to the Charter and through the work of the Service is committed to taking positive steps to address and encourage people to be open about mental health issues.
-For more information about the Charter please visit the Sport and Recreation Alliance website.